qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 Also, replace the contents of the `Line_Purge.cfg` file which is in the `KAMP` sub-directory with the contents of the [KAMP/Line_Purge.cfg](./Line_Purge.cfg) file.

+Optionally, replace the contents of the `Adaptive_Meshing.cfg` file which is in the `KAMP` sub-directory with the contents of the [KAMP/Adaptive_Meshing.cfg](./Adaptive_Meshing.cfg) file.

 Now Save and Restart.